grwisbad/webdev-website/README.md

 - **Admin Authentication**: Secure admin login to protect scheduling data
 - **Dashboard Overview**: Quick view of upcoming shifts and scheduling alerts
-- **Employee Management**: Add, edit, and remove employees with their contact details
+- **Employee Management**: Add, edit, and remove employees with their contact details and availability
-- **Shift Scheduling**: Assign shifts to employees through an intuitive calendar interface
+- **Shift Scheduling**: Assign, edit, and delete shifts for employees through an intuitive calendar interface
-- **Availability Tracking**: Record and view employee availability by day and time period
+- **Availability Tracking**: Record and view employee availability by day and time period (Morning, Afternoon, Evening)
+- **Availability Editing**: Edit employee availability directly from the Availability section via the "Edit" button
 - **Responsive Design**: Works on desktop and mobile devices
 - **Local Storage**: All data is stored securely in the browser's local storage
+- **Settings Page**: Toggle dark mode and email notifications
+- **Dark Mode**: Switch between light and dark themes for better readability
+- **Review Section**: Users can rate the platform with stars and leave a comment; review resets and displays a thank you message after submission
+- **Contact Form**: Reach out to the team via the About page's contact form
+- **Sidebar Navigation**: Easily switch between Dashboard, Employees, Shifts, Availability, Settings, About, and Review sections

 ## Technology Stack

-- HTML5
+- HTML
-- CSS3
+- CSS
-- Vanilla JavaScript
+- JavaScript
 - LocalStorage API

 ## Setup Instructions